 To break free from this, you need to stand up for yourself.
 Disconnect from all the negativity that this voice tries to throw at you.

 What is the best way to stop an argument?
 Most of us walk away.
 When we walk away, the other person has no one left to argue with.
-Same goes for our inner voice.
+The same goes for our inner voice.

 Once we decide we’ve had enough, there’s no more reason for it to exist to keep on sending negative thoughts.